Alexander S. Webb: Postbellum life

 General Webb stayed with the Army until 1870, assigned as a lieutenant colonel to the 44th U.S. Infantry Regiment, July 28, 1866, and the 5th U.S. Infantry Regiment, March 15, 1869.
 He became unassigned, March 24, 1869.
 During his final year, he served again as an instructor at West Point.
 He was discharged on December 5, 1870, with the final permanent rank of lieutenant colonel.

 From 1869 to 1902, General Webb served as the second president of the City College of New York, succeeding Horace Webster, also a West Point graduate.
 The college's curriculum under Webster and Webb combined classical training in Latin and Greek with more practical subjects like chemistry, physics, and engineering.

 General Webb was an early companion of the New York Commandery of the Military Order of the Loyal Legion of the United States, being elected on March 18, 1866.
 He was a founder and first Commander General of the Military Order of Foreign Wars in 1894.
-He was also an hereditary member of the New York Society of the Cincinnati.
+He was also a hereditary member of the New York Society of the Cincinnati and a member of the Society of the Army of the Potomac.